Submissions

 - Originality and Ethics Review

-- Selection of Reviewers
+- Reviewer Selection

 - Peer Review

-Under the double-blind system, reviewers evaluate the manuscript considering its theoretical and practical relevance, methodological rigor, originality, and clarity of presentation.
+Under the double-blind system, reviewers evaluate the manuscript considering theoretical and practical relevance, methodological rigor, originality, and clarity of presentation.
 This constitutes the first round of evaluation.
-Reviewers are provided with a structured evaluation guide.
+Reviewers are provided with a structured guide.
 Possible recommendations include: rejection, major revision, minor revision, or acceptance.

 - First Editorial Decision

-- Acceptance subject to minor editorial changes
+- Acceptance conditional on minor editorial changes.

-- Minor or major revisions
+- Minor or major revisions.

-- Additional Review Rounds
+- Additional Rounds of Review

 - Final Acceptance and Editorial Preparation

-- Review of formatting and metadata
+- Format and metadata review;

-- Verification of APA references
+- Verification of APA references;

 - Generation of PDF proofs

-- Final validation by the authors and editorial team
+- Final validation by authors and the editorial team.

 Final confirmation of acceptance may take between two weeks and one month, depending on the final editorial adjustments required.